Jessica264365/Random-Password-Generator/README.md

 ### Prerequisites

-Be familier with [Bootstrap.com](https://getbootstrap.com/).
-The grid system for this project and most of the components come from this site.
+Be familier with some JavaScript.

 ### Installation

 1. Clone the repository

-   git@github.<span></span>com:Jessica264365/HW02-Responsive-Portfolio.git
+   git@github.<span></span>com:Jessica264365/Random-Password-Generator-HW3.git

 ## License